Here are some commonly asked questions. If you do not find all of the information you are looking for, please contact us.

 What are the eligibility requirements for living at the Residence Hall?

 A student must be physically living in their room throughout the term of the lease; a registered student at Edmonds CC and enrolled in at least three of four quarters with a minimum of ten (10) credit hours per quarter; or registered as a student in a program approved by Edmonds CC.
 Students can have one “Summer Quarter” (or vacation quarter) a year and still stay in the Residence Hall.
-And must be 17 years of age or older.
+The student must be 17 years of age or older.

 Why should I rent at the Residence Hall instead of sharing an apartment off-campus?